kbrooks80/aiy-image-capture/README.md

 When the button is green, press the button to begin taking photos.
 The button will blink white and the privacy LED will turn on while photos are being gathered.<br />
 To pause photo collection, press and hold the button until it flashes red, then release.
 The button should go back to green.<br />
-To end the script, hold down the button until it turns off.<br />
+To end the script, hold down the button until the LED turns off.<br />

 In camera.py:<br />
 Modify line 12 to change the resolution (default 512x512).<br />